spacelift-io/user-documentation/docs/integrations/webhooks.md

 ![](../assets/screenshots/Mouse\_Highlight\_Overlay\_and\_Edit\_stack\_·\_Spacelift\_demo.png)

-{% hint style="info" %}
+!!! info
     You can set up as many webhooks for a Stack as you need, though each one _must_ have a unique endpoint.
-{% endhint %}

 You will be presented with a simple setup form that requires you to provide and endpoint to which the payload is sent, and an _optional_ secret that you can use to [validate](webhooks.md#validating-payload) that the incoming requests are indeed coming from Spacelift: